cado-security/product-help/docs/cado/deploy/gcp/gcp-settings.md

 #### Workload Identity Federation (Optional)

-The GCP recommended best practice, is to use Workload Identity Federation, which allows credentials from another app to impersonate a GCP account. *Note: Cado running in Azure does not support Workload Identity Federation credentials to import from GCP*
+The GCP recommended best practice, is to use Workload Identity Federation, which allows credentials from another app to impersonate a GCP account. *Note: / Forensic Acquisition and Investigation running in Azure does not support Workload Identity Federation credentials to import from GCP*

 Workload Identity Federation is more secure since the credentials are nothing but metadata telling the app where to go, while the validation is handled on the server side.
-Adding GCP credentials via Workload Identity Federation is currently only supported for Cado when deployed in AWS.
+Adding GCP credentials via Workload Identity Federation is currently only supported for / Forensic Acquisition and Investigation when deployed in AWS.

 Rather than give out the key to a service account, you instead register the permission with GCP to allow AWS credentials for account `123` to act as if they were the given GCP service account.